 Bankruptcy Disk has been discontinued.

-Law Disks has been publishing Bankruptcy Disk software for attorneys since 1991.
+Law Disks published Bankruptcy Disk software for attorneys from 1991 to 2012.
 We regret to say that we discontinued Bankruptcy Disk as of January 1, 2013, for the reasons explained below.
-Our 2012 product does not contain the April 1, 2013 changes to Official Bankruptcy forms.
+Our 2012 product does not contain the April 1, 2013 nor the December 1, 2013 changes to Official Bankruptcy forms, nor any later changes.

 A committee working for the United States Courts is proposing major revisions to the bankruptcy forms, with new forms for Schedules I, J and the Means Tests, which if approved, will be effective and mandatory on December 1, 2013.
 In future years, more sweeping changes will result from the “Forms Modernization Project,” which aims to replace, combine and renumber all the bankruptcy forms.
-Several minor changes in the forms take effect April 1, 2013, but watch out for Clerks rejecting bankruptcy petitions for having the wrong version date in the upper left hand corner!
+Watch out for Court Clerks rejecting bankruptcy petitions for having the wrong version date in the upper left hand corner!

 Frequent changes to the official forms impose a large burden on small software publishers, who must reprogram our software each time there is a significant change in the forms.